Call Tribe Tattoo Glasgow 0141 337 1940 or Call Tribe Tattoo Edinburgh 0131 622 7220

 black and grey - https://en.wikipedia.org/wiki/Black-and-gray

-Bring/email any reference images and let us know size, placement, colour choices and anything else relevant to the tattoo.
+Bring/email any reference images and let us know the size, placement, colour choices and anything else relevant to the tattoo.

 From all that we can organise either a free consultation with the most suitable tribe artist